DanDigits/GiTutorial/README.md

 File.txt
 /directory
 ```
-Such a file will have git ignore File.txt and the directory 'directory' for any changes made to them, as well as for
+Such a file will have git ignore File.txt and the directory/folder 'directory' for any changes made to them, as well as for
 staging and committing.

-##### **Comments**
+### **Comments**
-Should you prefer not to run into the page which shows changes, and asks for a comment when pushing comments to a repository, run
+Should you prefer not to run into the 'page' which shows changes, and asks for a comment when pushing comments to a repository, run
 ```
 git commit -m 'comment'
 ```
 and you will be able to type out your comment in the quotations instead.
-Note however, this wont explicitly show the files that are being committed.
+Note however, this wont explicitly show the files that are being committed, so be careful.

+###